geertjanw/ojet-training/README.md

 ### (a) Getting Started

-Follow the instruction on the Getting Started page to install the ojet-cli:
+Follow the instructions on the Getting Started page to install the ojet-cli:

 http://www.oracle.com/webfolder/technetwork/jet/globalGetStarted.html